Nuclear Safeguards and Electricity (Finance) Act 1978: Background

 The Treaty on the Non-proliferation of Nuclear Weapons was made on 6 September 1976.
 In an agreement between the European Atomic Energy Community and the International Atomic Energy Agency the UK had a Safeguards Agreement in connection with the Treaty.
 This Act gave effect to that agreement.

 Parliament agreed that the Central Electricity Generating Board could use up to £50 million to build the second stage of the Drax power station in Yorkshire.

-Nuclear Safeguards and Electricity (Finance) Act 1978
+provisions

-The Nuclear Safeguards and Electricity (Finance) Act 1978 received Royal Assent on 30 June 1978.
+The act received Royal Assent on 30 June 1978.
 Its long title is ‘An Act to make provision for giving effect to an International Agreement for the application of Safeguards in the United Kingdom in connection with the Treaty on the Non-Proliferation of Nuclear Weapons; and to authorise contributions by the Secretary of State to expenditure by the Central Electricity Generating Board in connection with the construction of the second stage of the Board’s generating station at Drax.’